Bizongo/ondc-b2b-loan-specification/api/on_select_2.md

-## ON_INIT
+## ON_SELECT

-**Purpose:** Provides final sanction details, loan terms, and any additional requirements for loan disbursement.
+**Purpose:** Provides KYC details, operational limits, and document requirements for the selected loan offer.

-**Endpoint:** /on_init
+**Endpoint:** /on_select

 **Method:** POST

-**Description:** The FI uses this endpoint to send the final loan sanction details and terms to the buyer app.
+**Description:** The ONDC network (or the selected FI) uses this endpoint to send detailed information about the selected loan offer, including KYC requirements, working capital limits, and document submission details.

 **Steps:**
-  - **Loan Sanction:** The FI processes the INIT request, performs final checks, and sanctions the loan.
+  - **Prepare Offer Details:** The FI prepares details about the KYC process, operational limits, and document requirements.
-  - **Final Details and Terms:** The FI sends the ON_INIT response with the final sanction details (amount, interest rate, tenure, fees), detailed loan terms, and any additional requirements (e.g., owner KYC, eNACH setup, bank account verification).
+  - **Send Details:** The network sends the ON_SELECT response to the buyer app, including the detailed information about the selected offer.
-  - **Present Details:** The buyer app displays the final sanction details and loan terms to the borrower.
+  - **Present Details:** The buyer app displays the details to the borrower.